This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Visit a Museum

-Elverhøj Museum of History & Art
+Elverhoj Museum of History & Art

-This museum, located in a beautiful structure built in the style of a Danish farmhouse, has exhibits about Solvang’s history, Vikings, and works by local artists.
+The Elverhoj Museum of History & Art, located in a beautiful structure built in the style of a Danish farmhouse, has exhibits about Solvang’s history, Vikings, and works by local artists.
 I find this museum very interesting and it offers the opportunity to learn about the area and the costumes of the Nordic Countries.

 Admission is free (suggested donation is $5).

-Solvang Vintage Museum
+Solvang Vintage Motorcycle Museum

 Hans Christian Andersen Museum

-Wilding Museum
+Wilding Museum of Art

 The Great Hall of Danes and Amber Museum

 These two spaces are located at the back of a store called The Copenhagen House.
 The first one features the history of Danish Vikings and the second showcases amber antiques and artifacts (even insects encrusted in amber).
-I find these two spaces excellent and recommend you make some time to visit.
+I find these two spaces excellent and recommend you take some time to visit.
 Admission is free.
 Remember to take some time to check out the store.
 It is always a good idea to be inspired by Scandinavian design.

 When Solvang founders arrived at the Santa Ynez Valley, the mission giving the name to the entire region had been standing for more than 100 years.